5G-MAG/Tech/pages/Network_APIs/CAMARA_ApplicationProfiles.md

 ## Description

-Application profiles allow developers to specify all relevant information about their application for both network and compute resource requirements,supporting CAMARA APIs and network decision making.
+The application profiles, used in contenxt of the [Connectivity Insights APIs](./CAMARA_ConnectivityInsights.html), allow developers to specify all relevant information about their application for both network and compute resource requirements, supporting CAMARA APIs and network decision making.
+The application profiles are used in context of the Connectivity Insights APIs

 This API enables defining, reading, and managing application requirements,including:
 * Network quality thresholds (latency, jitter, loss, throughput)